paylogic/developer.paylogic.com/content/articles/debian-packages.rst

 .. contents::

-This is a large article but if you just want to get started building Debian packages you can skip the first half.
+This is a large article but if you just want to get started building Debian packages you can jump straight to the section on `getting started with Debian packages`_.

 Advantages of Debian packages
 #############################